arcticninja73/tabletopsimulator-betrayalscripted/README.md

 The corresponding steam workshop content can be found at http://steamcommunity.com/sharedfiles/filedetails/?id=672617887

-When adding the repository to your local directory, make sure to add an entry into your "SaveFileInfos.json" file.
-This is usually found in "users/USER/Documents/My Games/Tabletop Simulator/Saves"
+When adding the repository to your local directory, make sure to add the repository folder to your "Workshop" folder, usually located at "My Games\Tabletop Simulator\Mods"

+Use the RepoToLocal.bat file to copy the repository version of the .json save file to the Workshop folder.
+This is done when you've pulled an updated version of the file from the repository.

+Use the LocalToRepo.bat file to copy the local version of the .json save file to the repository folder.
+This is done when you've finished making your changes to the local copy and are ready to upload a new commit to the git repository.